mzalih/print/README.md

 # print
-this will allow to selecta bee printer and print
+this will allow to select a ble printer and print "Hello world"